Neeko Build Runes and Items Guide

 Ezreal is a poke champion that synergizes well with Neeko as you can both continually poke and dish out damage with your abilities.
 With Ezreal’s recent rework, he has also become rather good at following up with the Support.

-Look to burn down your foes from afar, you’ll likely be able to force them out of lane.
+Look to burn down your foes from afar; you’ll likely be able to force them out of lane.
 If they play their luck and greed for extra CS when they’re health is low, look to finish them off with an all-in if you land a bind, especially if you have your ultimates ready.

-Draven players love champs that can make their job easier, either by softening up targets with poke or by holding them in place to line up axe throws.
-Unlike some other Supports, Neeko’s CC goes through minions which makes it tricky to dodge.
+Draven players love champs that can make their job easier by softening up targets with poke or by holding them in place to line up axe throws.
+Unlike some other Supports, Neeko’s CC goes through minions, making it tricky to dodge.
 Opponents will have to worry about simultaneously dodging axes and Tangle-Barbs.

 Jhin excels when laning with a Support who has the ability to lock people in place.
 He can also provide his own variety of roots and slows from his own kit.

 The two go hand in hand as they can deal much damage if they’re well coordinated.
 Jhin’s ultimate can draw enough enemy attention for Neeko to sneak in and land an optimal ultimate of her own as a follow-up.

 - Keep an eye on how much damage your Q deals.
 If you want to clear the back minions, you may need to auto-attack one of them once or twice before the explosion will kill them.